microsoft/vscode/CONTRIBUTING.md

 # Contributing to VS Code

 Welcome, and thank you for your interest in contributing to VS Code!
+Happy Hacktoberfest

 There are many ways that you can contribute, beyond writing code.
-The goal of this document is to provide a high-level overview of how you can get involved.
+The goal of this document is to provide a high-level overview of how you can get involved and how to properly report any issues and pulls.

 ## Asking Questions